vittrom/PT-pathoptim/README.md

 # PT-pathoptim

-Code for the paper "Parallel Tempering on Optimized Paths" will be released here.
+Code for the paper ["Parallel Tempering on Optimized Paths"](https://arxiv.org/abs/2102.07720).